Welcome to the Association of Senior Anthropologists

 The section has two main purposes:

-(1) to serve as a forum for lively intellectual interactions and scholarly productivity, especially but not limited to presentations and publications by senior anthropologists as representatives of the living history of the discipline;
+(1) to serve as a forum for social engagement, lively intellectual interactions, and continuing scholarly productivity–especially, but not limited to, presentations and publications by senior anthropologists as representatives of the living history of the discipline;

 (2) to provide support needed by this cohort, including assistance with accessibility related to aging and in remaining professionally engaged when institutional support is reduced or absent.

-• If you have any suggestions concerning ASA activities and projects or are interested in serving in a leadership role, please contact President Maria Cattell.
+• If you have any suggestions concerning any other ASA activities and projects or are interested in serving in a leadership role, please contact President Jay Schensul.